bioinf-jku/librfn/README.md

 # Requirements

-To run the GPU code, you require a CUDA 7.5 compatible GPU.
+To run the GPU code, you require a CUDA 7.5 (or higher) compatible GPU.
 While in theory CUDA 7.0 is also supported, it contains a bug that results in a memory leak when running librfn (and your program is likely to crash with an out-of-memory error).

 If you do not have access to a GPU, you can disable GPU support by setting `USEGPU = no` in the Makefile.